 A common misconception is that a green card and a visa are the same thing.
 While the two are similar, there are differences between green cards and visas.
-To avoid confusion you should first understand what a visa is and what a green card is.
-This article explains both and then highlights the differences between green cards and visas.
+To avoid confusion, you should first understand what a visa is and what a green card is.
+This article explains both, then highlights the differences between green cards and visas.

 Most people who want to travel to the United States will need a U.S. visa first.
 You can apply for a visa through your local U.S. embassy or consulate before traveling.
 The United States offers two main types of visas: nonimmigrant and immigrant visas.